sbalestra/know-how/ubuntu-setup.md

 ##### Use Vim as Git's editor
     git config --global core.editor "vim"

+##### Set default push policy
+Push only the current branch and only if it has a similarly named remote tracking branch on upstream (see also http://stackoverflow.com/a/17096880 ).
+    git config --global push.default simple

 ## Performance tweaks

 ##### Don't save file/directory access times